ByMikiii/songmore/README.md

 A fun web application inspired by  [Songless](https://lessgames.com/songless), where players try to guess songs from short audio clips.

 ## Features
 You can simply choose a music genre and then guess the current song.
 There is a new song available for each genre every 1 hour.
-You also have to set playlist_id for each genre.
+You can also set your own playlist id for each genre.

 ## Tech stack